31 Must-Visit Nikko Attractions: Famous Sightseeing Spots You Can't Miss

 Kotoku Farm

-Located in Nikko National Park, the farm is not open for grazing as of December 2023, but visitors can taste delicious milk and ice cream during the season.
-There is also a “Kotoku Swamp” with a beautiful clear stream.
-Visitors can see the creatures, plants, and flowers that can only live in clean water.
+Located in Nikko National Park, Kotoku Farm is known for its wide-open highland pastures with a view of Mt.
+Nantai.
+Visitors can taste fresh milk and ice cream during the grazing season (typically late April through late November).
+There is also "Kotoku Swamp" nearby, a clear stream area where you can spot plants and creatures that only thrive in clean water.

-Nearby is Kotoku Onsen, where you can relax after a long day of travel.
+Nearby is Kotoku Onsen, a small hot spring with just one inn, where you can relax after a day of hiking.

 Nikko Strawberry Park

-Tochigi Prefecture has been the largest producer of strawberries in Japan for half a century since 1968, and Nikko Strawberry Park offers an all-you-can-eat strawberry picking experience for 30 minutes, featuring major varieties grown in Tochigi Prefecture such as “Tochiotome,” “Benihoppe,” and “Sky berry,” as well as new varieties such as “Tochiaika”.
+Tochigi Prefecture has been the largest producer of strawberries in Japan for more than half a century, and Nikko Strawberry Park offers an all-you-can-eat strawberry picking experience for 30 minutes.
+You can try major Tochigi varieties such as "Tochiotome," "Benihoppe," and "Sky berry," as well as the newer "Tochiaika".

-The season runs from early December to late May, but can vary depending on the climate and growth of the year.
-Prices are set for each period, so please check the official website before visiting.
+The season runs from early December to late May, but can vary depending on the climate and growth conditions each year.
+Prices change by period, so check the official website before visiting.

-Strawberry jam, rich strawberry gelato, and strawberry soda are also available.
+Strawberry jam, strawberry gelato, and strawberry soda are also available at the on-site shop.

 Kirifuri Highland